central idea | A central idea is a conceptual understanding, written as a statement, that invites inquiry and reflects the transdisciplinary theme. |

 lines of inquiry | Lines of inquiry are statements or phrases that define the scope of a unit of inquiry |

 Students start by considering issues or problems that exist in their local community.
-These issues could be related to either social or environmental concerns and could also relate to issues that are experienced by people around the world.
-Students are asked to discuss their ideas with teachers, parents and other students.
+These issues could be related to social or environmental concerns and could also relate to issues that people around the world experience.
+Students are asked to discuss their ideas with teachers, parents, and other students.
 Student ideas need to be discussed and considered carefully if they are to develop into the basis of their investigation.

-When an issue has been identified, the next step is to define a Central Idea; which is a broad statement detailing the focus for the investigation.
-Students need to ask questions that will help them determine both the Central Idea and the Lines of Inquiry.
-Lines of Inquiry should connect closely to the central idea, allowing students to have a clear and focused direction for their investigation.
+When an issue has been identified, the next step is to define a Central Idea, which is a broad statement detailing the focus of the investigation.
+Students need to ask questions to help them determine the Central Idea and the Lines of Inquiry.
+Lines of Inquiry should connect closely to the central idea, giving students a clear and focused direction for their investigation.

-Discussion with teachers, parents and peers continues throughout the develop of both the Central Idea and the Lines of Inquiry allowing individuals the opportunity to determine a focus that is both realistic and achievable.
+Discussion with teachers, parents, and peers continues throughout the development of both the Central Idea and the Lines of Inquiry, allowing individuals to determine a realistic and achievable focus.

-Next students need to choose appropriate resources and materials.
-Choosing a variety of information sources, , enable students to improve the quality of their completed project.
-Students are encouraged to use the BIG 6 to help them with their planning and organization.
+Next, students need to choose appropriate resources and materials.
+Choosing various information sources enables students to improve the quality of their completed project.
+Students are encouraged to use the BIG 6 to help them plan and organize.

 1. TASK DEFINITION: What needs to be done?